alphagov/govuk-design-guide/docs/frontend-templates/mainstream-browse/index.md

     date: May 2024
     description:
       # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
       'A/B test analysis on using a grid vs list UI to present topics on mainstream browse pages.
+The research indicated that in the list view users need less time to find the content they need.
 This informed the decision to move from a grid to a list layout.'
     title: 'AB testing grid vs list on mainstream browse page results'
     link: https://docs.google.com/document/d/1lJ4z5r930ExAs6ImXsphaQR2cTzuqBQkIfaEHrvYEt4/edit?tab=t.0
     documentFormat: Google Docs